John-Nik/portfolio/README.md

 **1.7.3:** Fixed the get in touch button's redirect location, and updated the pdf CV

 **1.7.4:** Tiny changes in the minesweeper script of the home page

+**1.8.0:** Changed the portfolio page to make it more visually appealing